 Starting on hormones is not a decision to be made lightly.
 Besides the physical changes, there are psychological and emotional changes as well.
 And hormones can make you sterile!* If you're married, or in a relationship, this alone may make you stop and think.
 If you don't let your partner know you're taking hormones she will soon notice the physical effects (like breasts) and may cause a strain on your relationship.
-Telling your spouse, or partner, after-the-fact that you've started hormones is a recipe for disaster unless you're positive he or she will be accepting.
-For more see Transition and Marriage.
+Telling your spouse, or partner, after-the-fact that you've started hormones is a recipe for disaster, unless you're positive he or she will be accepting.
+For more see transition and marriage.

 If you decide to take female hormones be aware that they can have negative side-effects in some people and it may take some experimentation to find out which hormones and dosages work best.
-Don't exceed the recommended dosages.
+Don't exceed the suggested dosages.
 Cigarette smoking increases the risk of certain health problems while on hormone replacement therapy (HRT).

 Some sources report that estrogen can deplete vitamins B6, C and calcium.
 Leg cramps can be a sign of a calcium deficiency (women need 1500mg calcium daily) or you may need to back off on your spiro.
 For more see Ask Tara.